 Tweaking PostgreSQL for best performance is a topic on which many books were written, but the following are some common sense suggestions.
-For the curious ones recommended reads (among countless others) are PostgreSQL Optimization Guide and PostgreSQL Tuning Guide.
+For the curious ones recommended reads (among countless others) are PostgreSQL Optimization Guide, PostgreSQL Tuning Guide, this article and this book.

-In order to apply following tweaks edit file /etc/postgresql/PG_VERSION_NUMBER/main/postgresql.conf.
-You will need to restart the PostgreSQL service after done editing with command: systemctl restart postgresql.
+In order to apply following tweaks edit file /etc/postgresq1/PG_VERSION_NUMBER/main/postgresq1.conf.
+You will need to restart the PostgreSQL service after done editing with command: service postgresq1 restart.
 Almost all of the following parameters are commented with carron character (#).
 Be aware that if you comment out the parameter that has been changed, PostgreSQL will revert to the default value.